-Students and faculty advisors are supported by a group of professional advisors who focus on helping students navigate academic and student support services and university business processes.
-A group of professional advisors also work with students who are in specific programs such as Honors or Athletics or who are interested in specific disciplines such as nursing and education.
-Professional advisors are available to assist all students in times when faculty advisors may be unavailable.
+Students and faculty advisors are supported by a group of academic success counselors (ASCs) who focus on helping students navigate academic and student support services and university business processes.
+A group of ASCs also work with students who are in specific programs such as Honors or Athletics or who are interested in specific disciplines such as nursing and education.
+ASCs are available to assist all students in times when faculty advisors may be unavailable.

-New freshmen and transfer students with less than 30 earned hours are assigned both a faculty advisor and a professional advisor who they will meet during orientation before the semester begins.
-These advisors work with students to understand the curriculum and the registration process and then walk students through their first registration.
+New freshmen and transfer students are assigned both a faculty advisor and an ASC who they will meet during orientation before the semester begins.
+These advisors and counselors work with students to understand the curriculum and the registration process and then walk students through their first registration.

 Many students come to campus with pre-determined ideas about a major and maybe even a career.
 Advisors help students explore the whole curriculum while being mindful of pre-requisite courses and skills needed for particular majors.
 Students should be mindful that choices in the first set of courses do not lock them into or out of a major; that the choice of a major does not determine a career; and that there are many more choices of careers other than doctor, nurse, lawyer, teacher, business professional – many of which have yet to be created.

 The links on this page direct students, faculty advisors, and professional advisors to information and resources to assist in the advising process and students’ pathways through the curriculum.